🔬 50+ Tests · Plain English · Free & Private

 Add Your Test Results

-Select a test category tab, enter your value, and click Add.
-You can add multiple tests.
+Select a test category, pick the test, enter your value, and click Add.
+You can add as many tests as you need.

-Select a test above to see the reference range.
+Select a test above to see the reference range and what it measures.

 💧 Kidney Panel